Cummings Introduces Legislation to Reform Defense Base Act Insurance Program

 “There is absolutely no reason American taxpayers should be lining the pockets of private insurance companies,” said Cummings.
 “This bill would save billions of dollars while improving the ability of contractor employees who risk their lives in war zones to obtain the medical care and support they deserve.”

 According to a 2009 Pentagon study, Congress could save as much as $250 million a year by transitioning the existing Defense Base Act (DBA) insurance program to a government self-insurance program.
 The study found: “In the long run, the self-insurance alternative may have the greatest potential for minimizing DBA insurance costs, and it has several administrative and compliance advantages as well.”

-Indeed, the existing system has been a boondoggle for private insurance companies, who have reaped enormous profits under the program.
-According to an Oversight Committee investigation, insurance companies providing DBA insurance in Iraq and Afghanistan made enormous underwriting profits that are significantly higher than those of traditional workers’ compensation insurers.
+The existing system has been a boondoggle for private insurance companies, who have reaped enormous profits under the program.
+According to an Oversight Committee investigation, insurance companies providing DBA insurance in Iraq and Afghanistan have made enormous underwriting profits that are significantly higher than those of traditional workers’ compensation insurers.

-The bill would set a six month deadline for the Departments of Defense and Labor to develop an implementation strategy to transition to a self-insurance program, and it would require the strategy to be executed within a year of the bill’s enactment.
+Cummings’s bill would set a six month deadline for the Departments of Defense and Labor to develop an implementation strategy to transition to a self-insurance program, and it would require the strategy to be executed within a year after the bill is enacted.

 The legislation would also require the Departments of Defense and Labor to issue a report one year after the program is implemented to assess its effectiveness in terms of cost-savings and the delivery of benefits.